ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-advanced-networking.md

 Transit Gateway can be used to create a single Internet exit point enabling centralization of security at a single point using this [guidance](https://aws.amazon.com/blogs/networking-and-content-delivery/creating-a-single-internet-exit-point-from-multiple-vpcs-using-aws-transit-gateway/).

-## ENI vs EN vs EFA
+## ENI vs EN vs EFA vs Elastic IP

-ENI = Elastic Network Interface - use these to create dual homed instances, possibly for IP restricted software licenses, low budget HA solution or an interface per subnet
+- ENI = Elastic Network Interface - use these to create dual homed instances, possibly for IP restricted software licenses, low budget HA solution or an interface per subnet; by default ENI

-EN = Enhanced networking - uses SR-IO; no cost but requires specific instance types; uses either an ENA (100 Gps) or a VF (10 Gps) with an ENA being the default thing to do if possible
+- EN = Enhanced networking - uses SR-IO; no cost but requires specific instance types; uses either an ENA (100 Gps) or a VF (10 Gps) with an ENA being the default thing to do if possible

-EFA = Elastic Fabric Adapter - HPC or ML applications using OS-by-pass
+- EFA = Elastic Fabric Adapter - HPC or ML applications using OS-by-pass
+- Elastic IP - public IPv4 address remappable to another instance or resource; you can specify the Elastic IP address in a DNS record for your domain, so that your domain points to your instance.

 # AWS Global Accelerator

-AWS Global Accelerator is a networking service that helps improve the availability, performance, and security of your public applications by using the AWS network instead of the Internet for connectivity.
+_Global Accelerator_ is a networking service that helps improve the availability, performance, and security of your public applications by using the AWS network instead of the Internet for connectivity.
 The benefits include regional failover (HA), improve peformance, and consistent IP caching.
-It's CloudFront but for endpoints with a flare for non-HTTP use cases.
 Global Accelerator provides two global static Anycast public IPs that act as a fixed entry point to your application endpoints, such as Application Load Balancers, Network Load Balancers, Amazon Elastic Compute Cloud (EC2) instances, and elastic IPs.

 Global Accelerator supports healthchecks, only requires the two IP addresses to be whitelisted, and fully support Shield.
 Because GA supports TCP &amp; UDP it is great for games, IoT, and VoIP

 ## Workflow to create a Global Accelerator
 0. Create the Accelerator - name it, selected IP address type, use AWS IP or provide 2 IP addresses
 0. Add listeners - select port, protocol, and client affinity (for stateful applications)
 0. Add End Point groups - select region, % of traffic, and health checks
 0. Add Endpoints - can be ALB, NLB, EC2 instance, or EIP

-## Workflow to delete a Global Accelerator

-0. Disable Accelerator

-0. Delete Accelerator

 # VPC Flow Logs
 Flow logs can be enabled at the VPC, subnet, or ENI level; when enabling at the VPC/Subnet level it simply turns flow logs on for the ENIs in that VPC/Subnet.
 All data is forwarded to CloudWatch logs or S3 but does not work in real time.
 Cross VPC flow logs are possible within an account.

 You can create flow logs for network interfaces that are created by other AWS services; for example, Elastic Load Balancing, Amazon RDS, Amazon ElastiCache, Amazon Redshift, and Amazon WorkSpaces using the EC2 Console or API.
 Some traffic is not recorded: Amazon DNS traffic, windows license activation traffic, DHCP traffic, instance metadata traffic, default VPC router